 - 71% of lesbian women were subject to microaggressions.

 Only 32% of women believe that their company quickly addresses disrespect towards women.

-In the EDII report, while 77.41% of employees agreed/strongly agreed that they were respected and valued by fellow employees, only 69.54% felt that management valued and respected them.
+In the EDII report, 77.41% of employees agreed/strongly agreed about feeling respected and valued by fellow employees.
+But, only 69.54% felt that management valued and respected them.

 As our friends at Gapingvoid Culture Design Group say “inclusive is the new exclusive”.
 But it starts at the top, and clearly, more work must be done.

 The EDII report shows that 81.03% of energy employees place a high priority on diversity.
 Data from the Women in the Workplace report shows that even though more women earn bachelor’s degrees than men, they are still:

 - Less likely to be hired into entry-level jobs.